gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-jmespath-filters-gij-cloud.md

 ---
-title: Working with JMESPath Filters
+title: "Working with JMESPath Filters"
-description: Learn how to use JMESPath query language to filter API results and control which repositories are integrated with Jira Cloud.
+description: "Learn how to use JMESPath query language to filter API results and control which repositories are integrated with Jira Cloud."
+product: "Git Integration for Jira Cloud"
+feature: "Working with JMESPath Filters"
+content_type: "integration"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "integration"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

 JMESPath is a query language for JSON.
 Use JMESPath filters to control which repositories Git Integration for Jira connects to your Jira instance.